ManageIQ/sources-api-client-ruby/docs/DefaultApi.md

 opts = {
   limit: 100, # Integer | The numbers of items to return per page.
   offset: 0, # Integer | The number of items to skip before starting to collect the result set.
-  filter: nil # Object | Filter for querying collections.
+  filter: nil, # Object | Filter for querying collections.
+  sort_by: SourcesApiClient::OneOfstringarray.new # OneOfstringarray | The list of attribute and order to sort the result set by.
 }

 begin